 The challenge organizations face when they're receiving documents via multiple delivery channels is that while paper was clearly not the right way to be capturing documents, now that we have this diversification of delivery channels, organizations have not figured out how to normalize the handling of those documents across those delivery channels.
 If you're sitting on an antiquated scanning or capture solution, you're in a really bad position to solve that problem.

-Here are the 5 steps you need to consider in order to get your multi-channel inputs under control:
+Here are the five steps you need to consider in order to get your multi-channel inputs under control:

-1 -- Ingestion.
+Ingestion.
 It all starts with ingestion.
-Today the reality is that organizations are ingesting paper and electronic documents via a number of methods, and all of these are necessary in the typical environment.
+Today the reality is that organizations are ingesting paper and electronic documents via a number of methods, and all of these are necessary for the typical environment.
 You need to expect to receive documents via a number of delivery channels.

-2 -- Extraction.
+Extraction.
 Next, you need to be able to extract information, and it's not just optical character recognition.
-You need to be able to use a multiple number of extraction techniques to get the full amount of information you need for your business processes.
+You need to be able to use a number of extraction techniques to get the full amount of information you need for your business processes.

-4 -- Validation.
+Validation.
 Once you've extracted that data, you need to make sure it's correct.
-You need to make sure that it aligns correctly with information that we have stored in a downstream system.
+You need to make sure that it aligns correctly with the information that we have stored in a downstream system.